 - A. The operator should determine the main power supply to the unit is ON by an illuminated display.
 With the main power supply "on", the unit will be prevented from starting by the following conditions: - 1.
 Water supply pressure inadequate.
-The display shows a red Alarm Shutdown icon and a yellow Alter: Water Pressure icon.
+The display shows a red Alarm Shutdown icon and a yellow Alter : Water Pressure icon.
 The unit is prevented from operation without adequate water supply pressure by the electrical panel mounted pressure switch.
 Sufficient water supply pressure must be present to close the switch.

-- shows a red Alarm Shutdown icon and a yellow Alter: Motor Overloads icon.
+- 2. Motor overload switch opened.
+The display shows a red Alarm Shutdown icon and a yellow Alter : Motor Overloads icon.
 The electric motor is protected from overload conditions by a set of thermal overload relays.
 These relays will open (trip).
 If the overload relay is open, it must be reset before operation can continue.
 An excessive flow condition must be isolated and corrected immediately. - 3.
 High temperature limit switch open.
-The display shows a red Alarm Shutdown icon and a yellow Alter: High Temperature icon.
-The unit is prevented from operations at temperatures exceeding 310°F by a "high temperature limit switch".
+The display shows a red Alarm Shutdown icon and a yellow Alter : High Temperature icon.
+The unit is prevented from operations at temperatures exceeding 256°F by a "high temperature limit switch".
+This switch is installed in the To Process temperature sensor.
 If this switch is open (due to a high temperature condition), the unit cannot be started and must "cool down" before the "high temperature limit switch" will automatically reset.